 Preparing for primary school

-Prepare your child for primary school in the weeks before term starts to make the transition easier.
-Here are five tips.
+Here are 5 tips to prepare your child for primary school in the weeks before term starts to make the transition easier.

 1. Establish routines

 Kindergarten children can get very tired at night because they are doing so many new and exciting things.
 For this reason, it helps if you keep routines like bath time, meals and reading routines as regular as possible.

 2. Travel to and from school safely

 How you choose to get your child to and from school is your responsibility.
 Your child's school wants this to happen safely every day.